 No trip to Montenegro is complete without visiting the country’s most famous city, Kotor, a small coastal town at the end of Kotor Bay.

 Surrounded by huge mountains and blue water, it is one of the most magical places in Montenegro.
 Kotor is so picturesque; it is the striking images of the city that has made Montenegro famous.

 There are two main things to do in Kotor while visiting the city – First, explore Kotor Old Town, which is often compared to the old town in Dubrovnik.
-However, unlike Dubrovnik, Kotor’s old town has fewer tourists despite an increasing cruise ship presence in Montenegro, which makes it more enjoyable to explore.
+However, unlike Dubrovnik where many only spend a day or even a few hours, Kotor’s old town has fewer tourists despite an increasing cruise ship presence in Montenegro, which makes it more enjoyable to explore.

 Morning and evenings are your best bet during peak summer times for a genuinely relaxed time in Kotor.